cellimnet/microsnoop-publish/README.md

 ### Benchmark

-We will regularly retrain and reevaluate the model on more community-contributed data to ensure that a consistent improvement of Microsnoop.
+We will regularly retrain and reevaluate the model on more community-contributed data to ensure a consistent improvement of Microsnoop.

 #### Single-cell datasets